Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 41 - Create Your Own Crypto Token/41.04 Showing the User's Token Balance on the Frontend/README.md

 ```

 Now, the feedback message is hidden initially and only appears after checking the balance, improving the frontend's appearance and user experience.

-## Conclusion

-The balance checking mechanism is now complete.
-The frontend fetches and displays the user's balance and currency symbol, and the user experience is improved by hiding feedback messages until relevant data is available.
-The next step is to implement the Faucet functionality to allow users to receive free tokens.

-## Key Takeaways

-- Implemented frontend logic to fetch and display user token balances using React state and backend queries.
-- Converted user input into Principal type for backend compatibility.
-- Added currency symbol display by extending both Motoko backend and frontend code.
-- Improved user experience by conditionally hiding feedback messages until relevant data is available.